 Keep physical activities to a minimum immediately following surgery.
 If you are exercising, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking in normal nourishment.
 This may weaken you and further limit your ability to exercise.

 Do not wear your partial denture or flipper until the surgeon says it is all right.
-He or your dentist may need to adjust your partial or flipper so it does not put pressure on the implant while you are healing.
+There may be instances where your dentist may need to adjust your partial or flipper so it does not put pressure on the graft while it is healing.
 We do encourage you to wear it once your surgeon has given the ok, as it will help contour the soft tissue for a more natural-looking appearance when your final crown is placed.

 If you’ve undergone a sinus lift in preparation for dental implants, please follow these specific instructions.

 The treatment was performed to increase the height of bone available for your implant(s).
 It is imperative that you follow the instructions listed below carefully to maximize your healing and improve the long-term outcome of your dental implant(s).